-You may elect to reduce your compensation (defined below) and make a contribution to the Plan on a pre-tax basis by completing a Voluntary Salary Deferral Agreement with the Employer.
-In general, your election will become effective on the first day of the month following our receipt thereof, or as soon thereafter as is administratively practicable.
-If you are a new employee, your election to defer will become effective on the first day of the month following commencement of employment if the Payroll and Benefits Office receive your election on or before the first day of such month, or as soon thereafter as is administratively practicable.
-These pre-tax contributions are known as Elective Deferrals.
-You may elect to defer, in whole percentages, up to 100% of your compensation on a pre-tax basis.
+You may elect to defer, in whole percentages, up to 100% of your compensation on a pretax or post-tax basis as described above.
 You must contact the Auburn University Payroll & Employee Benefits Office if you make an election of 50% or more of your compensation to confirm that you have adequate income remaining to pay for all of your benefits each pay period.
-Federal law, however, limits the amount you may elect to defer under this Plan during any calendar year (\$18,000 in 2016).
-If you are age 50 or over, you may defer an additional amount, known as age 50 catch-up contributions, up to \$6,000 (in 2016).
+Federal law, however, limits the amount you may elect to defer under this Plan during any calendar year (\$19,500 in 2021).
+If you are age 50 or over, you may defer an additional amount, known as age 50 catch-up contributions, up to \$6,500 (in 2021).
 These amounts may be modified in future calendar years due to cost-of-living adjustments.
 The percentage amount of your Elective Deferrals will be sent to one vendor at a time, such vendor to be designated by you.